Windshield

 Installation

-Modern day technology never really lasts a long time.
-Computers die after apporximately five to seven years of use, cellphones even quicker.
-Also, we are confronted with countless software updates a day.
-This might risk certain programs and services to be outdated quickly.
-The first ever mastered technology by human kind is the creation of fire.
-A technology we still use this day, several millenia after its discovery.
-To question if modern computers could be up to the task to live through several ages, I build an installation where a machine can feed itself through fire and where the machine feeds the fire in return.
-Creating an endless loop.
-Eternal Fire is a conversation provoking project that acts as a metaphor for the long difficult relationship that human beings have had with technology.
-The discovery of fire is the point where this difficult relationship begins.
-This installation provokes critical questions about long term thinking, the ethics of automation, energy consumption and the absurd human role in technological developments.
+Modern technology rarely lasts a long time.
+Computers typically fail after approximately five to seven years of use, and cell phones even sooner.
+Additionally, we are constantly confronted with numerous software updates, which can quickly render certain programs and services outdated.
+In contrast, the first technology mastered by humankind was the creation of fire, a technology we still use today, several millennia after its discovery.
+To explore whether modern computers could endure through the ages, I built an installation where a machine feeds itself through fire, and in turn, the machine sustains the fire, creating an endless loop.
+Eternal Fire is a thought-provoking project that serves as a metaphor for the complex and often challenging relationship humans have had with technology.
+The discovery of fire marks the beginning of this relationship.
+The installation raises critical questions about long-term thinking, the ethics of automation, energy consumption, and humanity's absurd role in technological development.

 Monument for Memory